List of tipping customs by country: Denmark

 Tips (drikkepenge, lit. "drinking money") are not required in Denmark since service charges must always be included in the bill by law.
 Tipping for outstanding service is a matter of choice, but is not expected.

-Estonia

-In Estonia, tipping (jootraha, lit. "drinking money") is not required and never expected.

-Finland

-In Finland, tipping is never expected.
-Rounding the bill in restaurant, hairsalon or in taxi is not frowned upon.
-If service is great one can give a tip, usually around 10%.

 France

 Tips (pourboires, lit. "for drinking") in France are neither required nor expected, and should only be offered after the customer received outstanding service.
 Waiters are paid a living wage and do not depend on tips, and cafés and restaurants are required by law to include a service charge (usually 15%) in the menu price; it is not usually set out separately on the bill.
 Tipping is better received in venues accustomed to tourists, but can be treated with disdain in smaller food establishments and those in more rural areas.
 Should one decide to tip after experiencing excellent service, it is customary to round up to the next Euro for small bills, and up to 5% for larger ones.
 Anything over 5% is considered very generous.
 For superior service in higher-end eating establishments, a more generous (10% or more) tip would not be out of place.
-Tips should always be offered in cash, as credit card terminals do not include a tipping option.
-Attending a performance in a private theater may be the only case in France where a tip is expected (generally €1), even though it is illegal.